OUR CAMPAIGN TO EXPAND THE RIGHT TO COUNSEL TO STOP EVICTIONS

 Right to Counsel (RTC) has been a huge success in stopping evictions of low-income New Yorkers.
 In the first two years of RTC’s five-year phase-in, 84% of the tenants who had a lawyer under the law remained in their homes.
 Evictions in RTC zip codes declined by 29% since the law was implemented in 2017.

 While RTC has been successful, there are still several ways NYC can expand its first-in-the-nation law to ensure more tenants have and use this right.
-We are grateful that NYC Council Members Mark Levine and Vanessa Gibson, who championed the city's groundbreaking RTC legislation, have introduced two bills that would strengthen the law: Intro 1104 and Intro 1529.
-Sign our petition to Mayor de Blasio urging him to pass these bills:
+We are grateful that NYC Council Members Mark Levine and Vanessa Gibson, who championed the city's groundbreaking RTC legislation, have introduced three bills that would strengthen the law: Intro 2050, Intro 1104 and Intro 1529.

 Other cities have already passed RTC laws that are even stronger than ours.
-San Francisco did not set income eligibility limits and Newark, NJ’s law covers appeals.
-NYC’s RTC law will be fully phased in by 2022.
-Now is the time for NYC to continue to set the standard for the nation and strengthen its RTC.
-Our "Right to Counsel, Power to Organize" campaign is calling for new legislation to be passed that would expand NYC's current RTC law.
+San Francisco, Boulder and Baltimore have no income eligibility limits and Newark's law covers appeals.
+Given the massive number of evictions facing NYC, now is the time for NYC to continue to set the standard for the nation and strengthen its RTC.

 INTRO 1104: WE WANT TO EXPAND WHO IS ELIGIBLE FOR THE RIGHT TO COUNSEL